lbl-srg/obc/specification/source/specification.rst

 Instantiation
 ^^^^^^^^^^^^^

-Instantiation is identical as in Modelica.
+Instantiation is identical to Modelica.

 [For example, to instantiate a gain, one would write